mrtimothyduong/gitfork/recipes/SmokedRibs.md

   1. Pre-Heat Convection Oven to 180C (355F)
   1. Remove ribs from Smoker
   1. Remove the foil covers / packets and place Ribs into Shallow Oven Tray
-  1. Using basting brush, brush the Ribs on both sides with a `Baste Sauce` and then place into Oven
+  1. Using basting brush, brush the Ribs on both sides with a `Baste Sauce` and then place into Convection Oven at 180C (355F)
   1. Baste Meat Side every 10-15 minutes using `Baste Sauce`, glaze should be thick and caramelise but not burnt
   1. Remove Ribs after 45-60 minutes after 3 layers of baste have been applied
   1. Allow Ribs to cool for 5 minutes